ExtendRealityLtd/Zinnia.Unity/README.md

 ## Introduction

-VRTK.Unity.Core is a core collection of design patterns for [Unity3d] that can be beneficial in VR development.
+VRTK.Unity.Core is a collection of design patterns for the [Unity] software that can be beneficial in (but not limited to) spatial computing development.

   > VRTK.Unity.Core requires Unity3d 2018.3 (or above).